Dudleya caespitosa (Haw.) Britton & Rose

 Cotyledon caespitosa, Cotyledon helleri, Cotyledon linguiformis, Cotyledon reflexa, Dudleya cotyledon, Dudleya helleri, Echeveria caespitosa, Echeveria californica, Echeveria cotyledon, Echeveria helleri, Sedum cotyledon

-Dudleya caespitosa is a rosette-forming succulent up to 8 inches (20 cm) in diameter.
-Leaves are fleshy, green or glaucous and up to 8 inches (20 cm) long.
-The stem is a caudex which grows erect up to 8 inches (20 cm) in height before branching into the inflorescence.
+Dudleya caespitosa is a succulent that forms rosettes, up to 8 inches (20 cm) in diameter, of fleshy, green or glaucous leaves.
+The stem is a caudex, erect, and grows up to 8 inches (20 cm) in height before branching into the inflorescence.
 Its color is variable, from green to red and yellow shades.
 The inflorescence may hold 10 or 15 flowers on each of several branches.
 Flowers are bright yellow, rarely red or orange with pointed petals.

 How to Grow and Care